Waterfowl hunt opener conditions

 Farmington Bay marsh

-• Layton-Kaysville WMA: Marsh conditions at Layton-Kaysville are fair to poor due to phragmites encroachment and low water.
+• Layton-Kaysville Wetlands: Marsh conditions at Layton-Kaysville are fair to poor, primarily due to phragmites encroachment and low water levels.

 Access:

-• Access to Timpie Springs WMA is permitted year-round.
+• Timpie Springs WMA is open to public access year-round.

 General information:

-• The northwest corner of Unit 1 at Farmington Bay is a waterfowl rest area and is closed to hunting and trespass.
+• The northwest corner of Unit 1 is designated as a waterfowl rest area and is closed to hunting and trespass.

-• The area west of the main entrance road to the first right bend in the road, and north of the road until you get to Goose Egg Island, is closed except for education purposes.
+• The area west of the main entrance road to the first right bend, and north to Goose Egg Island, is closed for educational purposes.

-• Shooting is prohibited at Farmington Bay within 600 feet of all dikes and any road open to motorized vehicles.
+• Shooting is prohibited within 600 feet of all dikes and any motorized road at Farmington Bay WMA.

 • Airboats are prohibited within diked units.

-• The South Crystal unit is a motorless unit.
+• The South Crystal Unit is designated as a motorless area.

-• Camping is allowed in parking areas only.
+• Camping is allowed only in designated parking areas.
 Open fires are prohibited.
-Please clean your campsite so that we can continue to allow camping.
+Please pack out all trash to help us maintain these privileges.

 Thousands of American coots in migration at Fish Springs National Wildlife Refuge, Utah.